zendtech/on-the-go-api/README.md

 7. The Key Name and Key Hash fields will be automatically filled.
 8. Click on the Finish button.

-Configure Zend Server on AWS in Zend Studio
+Configuring Zend Server on AWS in Zend Studio
 -------------------------------------------
 The following steps will configure a Zend Server running on Amazon Web Services for usage in Zend Studio.
 The steps cover configuration for deployment, automatic uploading of file changes and SSH tunneling for remote debugging.